-3.1 Institute work practices to avoid formaldehyde spills, and if spills occur, clean spills of formaldehyde immediately.
+3.1 Institute work practices to avoid formaldehyde spills; if spills occur, clean immediately.

 Spills of formaldehyde have been shown to be a significant source of formaldehyde emissions in the preparation room.
 Chemical pillows and other chemicals are commercially available from industry suppliers for spill response.
-Ammonia serves as an inexpensive and effective neutralizer to formaldehyde.
+Ammonia serves as an inexpensive and effective neutralizer of formaldehyde.
 However, be sure to use a product containing a material that either permanently absorbs or destroys the formaldehyde.